elinscott-talks/marvel_pillar_iv_meeting_2024/slides.typ

 The strategy we are employing...
 - requires a moderate amount of refactoring #pause
-- will not change `koopmans`' user interface
+- will not change `koopmans`' user interface #pause

+Watch this space!

 = Summary